Pukerud/Gpu-Monitor/README.md

 Stop Check
 What do you think? its Stops the check..

+Test Mail

-Test Mail - Test mail sending with the settings you provide in the Settings dialog.
+Test mail sending with the settings you provide in the Settings dialog.

 AutoStart

 If you check this, Start Check will be triggered automatically when the Program starts.

-Rndr Log - Not Implemented yet
+Rndr Log

-Creates a Google Spreadsheet (Rndr-Stats), with a Sheet name that use current computername.
+Not Implemented yet- Creates a Google Spreadsheet (Rndr-Stats), with a Sheet name that use current computername.
 Append data to it from the rndr_log based on settings.
 Then you can create graphs or whatever you want in another sheet base on that data.
 A lot to do here you need to provide your own crednetials file so it can talk to YOUR google cloud.
 Easy instruction will be made when done.